 They done great work in the Falklands in 1982.
 The 2nd Battalion battling courageously and winning a vital fight during the battle of Goose Green.

 SEALs conduct missions all over the world, they were the unit responsible for the killing of Osama Bin Laden.
-This raised the profile of Navy Seals even higher as one of the respected elite forces.
+This raised their profile even higher as one of the respected elite forces.

-In recent years Navy Seals have featured in films including Lone Survivor and American Sniper.
-This has not only increased the Navy Seal profile but also encouraged more volunteers to the unit.
+In recent years Navy SEALs have featured in films including Lone Survivor and American Sniper.
+This has not only increased the Navy SEAL image but also encouraged more volunteers to the unit as well.

 Shayetet 13 – Israel